 Moordenaarskloof and Tierkloof are the main resources for the supply of water to Tulbagh at present.
-Construction has been completed to provide an additional 1,2 x 106 m3/a from the Klein Berg River.
+Construction has been completed to provide an additional 1,2 x 10 m/a from the Klein Berg River.
 Additional boreholes were drilled adjacent to Nuwekloof pass but the yields are insufficient for supply to the town of Tulbagh.

 Moordenaarskloof is evenly shared with two other users (SAPCO and Kruysvallei).
-The existing storage dam arise insufficient and requires the implementation of water restrictions on an annual basis.
-Funding for the construction of the Waverenskroon dam has been approved from DWS, and the project is currently at the implementation stage (construction).
+The existing storage dam(Dorpsdam) arise insufficient and requires the implementation of water restrictions on an annual basis.
+Funding for the construction of the Waverenskroon dam has been approved from DWS, and the construction of the new Waverenskroon dam, pump station and rising main has been completed, and is fully operational.

 The purification plant consists of five slow gravity sand filters as well as a chlorination system.
 Two reservoirs (800 kl and 1 Ml) serve as clear water storage reservoirs to the distribution network of 29 km with two pressure zones.
 The network includes a booster pump station to the pressure tower (500 kl).
-A new reservoir will have to be constructed when private residential housing projects are implemented.
+Funding for a new 3ML reservoir to the amount of R 19 198 715.00 has been approved, and construction will start in the 25/26 financial year, which should ensure sufficient storage capacity.

 Wolseley receives its water supply from the Tierkloof weir.
 Purification consists of pressure filters and chlorination.
 The Ceres Road Reservoir (680 kl) and newly constructed 6 Ml Wolseley reservoir serve as storage reservoirs to the distribution network of 44 km with two pressure zones.
 The network includes a 4.5 Ml services reservoir (Stamper Street Reservoir), which has been resealed to prevent losses, and a booster pump station.
 An additional pump station enables the transfer of irrigation water during periods of low flow from the Artois canal to this reservoir.
 The absence of a storage dam for Wolseley places the town at risk during periods of severe drought.
-The bulk supply line from the Tierkloof weir is at risk of collapsing due to age and is in need of replacement.
+The bulk supply line from the Tierkloof weir is at risk of collapsing due to age and is currently being replaced at a cost of R 23 073 146.00. this works will include the upgrade of the intake weir in Tierhokskloof.